Tele 7: History

 On July 13, 2011, it was announced that Tele 7 would shut down and would be replaced from August 1 by Mall TV, a channel that already existed on cable.
 The mascot, a tiger called Eddie, now appeared on Telemetro from July 18.
 The primary cause of its closure was due to coverage and MEDCOM's inability to expand the signal to a national scale, as the over-the-air signal of Tele 7 in its lifespan never reached the central provinces, Colón and Darién.

+Programming

+Partial list of programs that aired throughout its history.